 Toledo Bend Reservoir Fishing Report

-At the time of this report the lake is in great shape with plenty of water.
-The water level is running about three feet below high pool.
+At the time of this report, the lake is in great shape running about 3ft below high pool with plenty of water.

 If you would like an updated report or a guided trip, please contact me.